What is the harmonica?

 - Weight: 120 gr.

-All is not lost with the diatonic harmonicas from Hohner, because now the company has claimed to offer aproposal of superior quality for a very affordable price.
+All is not lost with the diatonic harmonicas from Hohner, because now the company is determined to offer a piece of superior quality, for a very affordable price.
 The Marine Band Crossover is an instrument that, thanks to its quality, is a legend among diatonic harmonicas.

 The Hohner Marine Band Crossover A is made of high quality materials: stainless steel, nickel-plated brass and bamboo wood.
 Stainless steel can be found on the outer plates and screws, but brass is on the tabs to ensure durability and a traditional appearance.
 The comb, on the other hand, is made of bamboo, a new design patented by Hohner to offer an ecological, sustainable product with a great sound quality.